GSS-Cogs/csvw-example/index.md

 `Property Example 1`: the generic SDMX property definition for age we referenced previously can be seen here: [http://purl.org/linked-data/sdmx/2009/dimension#age](http://purl.org/linked-data/sdmx/2009/dimension#age) and is very much a simple dump of basic SDMX attriutes written in an RDF form (that nonetheless provides the three principle pieces of information listed above).

-You'll notice this page also covers a number of concepts at a very basic level, this is perfectly valid and may even be a good starting point.
+You'll notice this page also covers a number of concepts at a very basic level, this form of multi-definition resource is perfectly valid.

 `Property Example 2`: a property definition taken from an RDF centric data platform can be seen here []().
-This is more in depth and extends the base information in a way that adds value for users (i.e it allows more in the way of cross-querying datasets).
+This is more in depth and extends the base information in a way that adds value for users (it provides more information that could be used to cross-query datasets).

-Either will work, but unless you have access to a RDF platform then it's probably the most practical to start with a variation of the former and build on it.
+Either will work, with the exact implementation being subject to individual use cases and resource.

 For a much more detailed look into properties and how they (will eventually) help inform the data structure definition of a semantically defined dataset please see: [https://www.w3.org/TR/vocab-data-cube/#dsd](https://www.w3.org/TR/vocab-data-cube/#dsd)

+#### Defining a `valueURL`

+One the surface of it the `valueURL` seems like it'd be a more specfic defintion as its tied to a specific concept within a concept list - but - it's important to remember the aim here is slightly different.
+We already have a property definition, so the primary goal is in making values distinguishable rather than providing a fine grained definition (to be clear that does add value and is worth pursuing where possible, but it's definetly a secondary goal).

+Smply put - in the majority of scenarios simply having a namespace for each value will be sufficiant at this stage.
+So even if the namespace for the value eg `/age/{17}` simpley says `17` that's perfectly fine (again the `valueURL` is more concerned with value **identification** than **definition**).

-### Defining an 'about' url
+#### Defining an `about` url

 ## Level 5: The addition of a dataset structure definition.